olmstedian/Tilebreakers/README.md

 # 🧩 Tilebreakers

-**Tilebreakers** is a minimalist, single-player, color-and-number merge puzzle game built with **Unity 2D**.
-Swipe, merge, split, and trigger special abilities to manage the board and rack up the highest score—before it fills up.
+**Tilebreakers** is a grid-based puzzle game where players merge, split, and activate special tiles to achieve high scores and complete levels.

 ---